 Tips for Researching and Organizing Your Family History

 In 2015, I began to research my family history using every resource available.
 This was a side project that quickly took over my free time as I found more and more information and my family tree grew.
 To this day, I'm still organizing information, collecting pictures, and adding to my book of research.
 The entire process was trial and error for me.
-If you are thinking about researching your genealogy, here are some tips to help you cut corners and focus on the most effective methods for gathering your information without missing anything important.
+If you are thinking about researching your genealogy, here are some tips to help you focus on the most effective methods to help you research and organize your family history.

 First of all, you have to ask yourself the following questions:

 - What do you want to find out?